Yvanna21/SOCPath/README.md

-# SOCPath
+# SOCPath :

-A journey to becoming a Junior SOC analyst through Cybersecurity projects and learning.
+A journey to becoming a Junior SOC Analyst through Cybersecurity projects and continuous learning.

-Overview
+🌍 Overview

-Welcome to SOCPath, my professional repository dedicated to my journey toward becoming a Junior Security Operations Center (SOC) analyst.
-Here, I showcase hands-on projects, technical skills, and my commitment to cybersecurity, focusing on threat detection, incident response, and security automation.
+Welcome to SOCPath, my professional repository documenting my journey toward a career as a Junior Security Operations Center (SOC) analyst.
+Here, I share hands-on projects, technical notes, and my growing skills in threat detection, incident response, and security automation.

-Purpose
+🎯 Purpose

-This repository is a central hub for my learning and projects in cybersecurity.
-It demonstrates my growing expertise in SOC tasks and my proactive approach to mastering tools, techniques, and best practices in the field.
+This repository is the central hub of my learning path.
+It reflects both my progressive mastery of SOC workflows and my commitment to continuous improvement in cybersecurity.

-Repository Contents
+📂 Repository Contents

-Projects: Hands-on exercises in log analysis, security automation scripting, and threat hunting.
+Projects: Practical exercises in log analysis, security automation, and threat hunting.

-Documentation: Notes on SOC workflows, cybersecurity concepts, and industry-standard tools.
+Documentation: Structured notes on SOC workflows, tools, and best practices.

-Scripts: Custom scripts to streamline security tasks and improve operational efficiency.
+Scripts: Custom Python scripts to optimize and automate SOC tasks.

-Resources: Curated references and tools supporting my learning and professional growth.
+Resources: Curated references and learning materials supporting my growth.

-Objectives
+🛡️ Objectives

-To build a solid foundation in cybersecurity operations with a focus on incident response, threat analysis, and proactive defense strategies.
-This repository reflects my progress and my commitment to contributing meaningfully to the cybersecurity community.
+Build a solid foundation in cybersecurity operations.

+Focus on incident response, threat analysis, and proactive defense.

+Demonstrate discipline, curiosity, and a beginner’s drive to grow into a strong SOC professional.

-Collaboration
+🤝 Collaboration

-I welcome feedback and collaboration opportunities:
+I value feedback and connections.
+You can:

-Review my projects and provide constructive suggestions.
+Review my projects and share constructive suggestions.

-Share insights or resources to support growth.
+Exchange insights or resources on SOC practices.

-Connect to discuss SOC practices or career opportunities.
+Connect with me to discuss opportunities in cybersecurity.

-Contact
+📬 Contact

-Reach me via email:yvanna.mfout@facsciences-uy1.cm or follow my updates on linkedin:www.linkedin.com/in/ yvanna-mfout-58854224a.
-I look forward to engaging with the cybersecurity community.
+Email: yvanna.mfout@facsciences-uy1.cm

+LinkedIn: linkedin.com/in/yvanna-mfout-58854224a

-Thank you for visiting SOCPath.
+Thank you for visiting SOCPath ✨
 — Yva